hperrin/svelte-material-ui/packages/common/styles/dom/README.md

 # Focus Trap

 The `FocusTrap` utility traps focus within a given element.
-It is intended for usage from MDC-internal components like dialog and modal drawer.
+It is intended for usage from SMUI-internal components like dialog and modal drawer.

 | Method Signature         | Description                                                                                                                                   |